DecisionsDev/odm-docker-kubernetes/eks/README.md

  $ kubectl apply -f postgresql.yaml
 ```

-#### Check the topology.
+#### Check the topology
-Check the status of the pods that have been created by running the following command.
+Run the following command to check the status of the pods that have been created:
 ```bash
 $ kubectl get pods
 ```